Bisons fall in opener as Iowa pitcher comes within two outs of no-hitter

+It was double trouble for the Buffalo Bisons.
+And a double flirtation with Sahlen Field history for the visiting Iowa Cubs.

-Iowa left-hander Roenis Elias came within two outs of the first no-hitter by a visiting player in Sahlen Field's 35-year history as the Cubs rolled past the Buffalo Bisons, 10-2, in the first game of a doubleheader Tuesday night.
+Iowa left-hander Roenis Elias came within two outs of the first no-hitter by a visiting player in the downtown ballpark's 35-year history as the Cubs rolled past the Herd, 10-2 in the first game of a doubleheader Thursday night.

+It was more of the same in the nightcap as Iowa held on for a 3-2 win in a bizarre game in which three Cubs pitchers again carried a no-hitter into the seventh before the Bisons rallied for two runs and left the bases loaded.

+The Bisons (6-11) were just 3 for 44 at the plate in the twinbill, finishing with two hits in the opener and one in the nightcap.
+The have lost seven of their last eight games and are 0-3 in this series.
+Iowa is 11-4 and is tied for first place in the 20-team International League standings.

 Casey Lawrence had a stellar outing on Wednesday, but the Buffalo Bisons’ starting pitcher got no help from his offense as the Herd fell 1-0 to the Iowa Cubs at Sahlen Field.

-Elias, a 34-year-old Cuban who had a 7.00 earned-run average in his first two starts, was dominant in the seven-inning game as Buffalo had nothing close to a hit over the first six innings and only had two baserunners, a hit batsman and walk both recorded by Rafael Lantigua.
+Elias, 34, who had a 7.00 earned-run average in his first two starts, was dominant in the seven-inning game as Buffalo had nothing close to a hit over the first six innings and had only two baserunners, a hit batsman and walk, both recorded by Rafael Lantigua.

-Eliast got the first out of the seventh on Vinny Capra's pop-up to third but then walked Jordan Luplow on a full-count pitch.
+Elias got the first out of the seventh on Vinny Capra's pop-up to third, but then walked Jordan Luplow on a full-count pitch.

 The no-hitter was lost on a clean double by Herd left fielder Wynton Bernard, who jumped on the first pitch he saw and roped it to left field with an exit velocity of 112 mph.

-Elias was then taken out of the game by Iowa manager Marty Pevey after throwing 88 pitches, 58 for strikes.
+Elias was then taken out of the game after throwing 88 pitches, 58 for strikes.
 He struck out two and walked two.

 Elias (2-0) was eventually charged with two runs, as Otto Lopez's groundout scored Luplow and Stevie Berman's double to right-center off reliever Rowan Wick scored Buffalo's second run.